Turkic migration: Debate about the origins of the Huns

 The Huns have often been considered a people with Turkic origins and/or associated with the Xiongnu.
 However, the precise origins and identity of the Huns are still debated.
 In regard to their cultural genesis, the Cambridge Ancient History of China asserts that "from about the eighth century BC, throughout inner Asia horse-riding pastoral communities appeared, giving origin to warrior societies".
-These were part of a larger belt of "equestrian pastoral peoples" stretching from the Black Sea to Mongolia, and known collectively to the Greeks as Scythians.
+These were part of a larger belt of equestrian pastoralists stretching from the Black Sea to Mongolia, and known collectively to the Greeks as Scythians.
 The Huns per se were first documented as a nomadic people, in Central Asia, the Caucasus, and Eastern Europe, between the 4th and 6th century AD.
 According to the first European sources to mention the Huns, they were then living east of the Volga River, in an area that was part of Scythia at the time; the Huns' arrival is associated with the migration westward of an Indo-Iranian people, the Alans.
 After entering Europe, the Huns incorporated members of other peoples, such as the Alans, Slavs and Goths.

 None or few of the Huns were literate (judging by the accounts of contemporaries such as Procopius).
 They left no texts and few other linguistic clues to their origins, apart from personal names.
 Some names, such as Ultinčur and Alpilčur, apparently had endings related to suffixes used in Turkic personal names: Old Turkic -čor, Pecheneg -tzour and Kirghiz -čoro.
 Some Turkic ethnonyms had cognate endings, such as Utigur, Onogur, and Ultingir.
 However, other personal names among the Huns appear to have had Iranian, Germanic, mixed or unknown origins.